 To take the second question first, yes!
 In fact, Great Gatherings are meant to help bring the Briones community together and give people opportunities to make new friends.

 Great Gatherings are events hosted by families in the Briones community, run for the benefit of the PTA.
 Some popular events for adults include Poker Night, Mani-Pedi Spa Night, and the Cook, Eat, Share potluck brunch.
 There are events for kids and families as well, including Laser Tag, Family Picnic in the park, and the Dr. Seuss Party.
 The host of each event covers the expenses for running it.
 Tickets sold for each event go 100% to the Juana Briones PTA.

 Tickets to Great Gatherings events are sold at the Harvest Festival, held every October.
-(In 2017, it will take place on Saturday, October 21st.)
 This is a great reason to visit the Harvest Festival as a family.
 The kids can enjoy the games, activities, and snacks, while the adults check out the Great Gatherings events!